atsushieno/fluidsynth-midi-service-j/README.md

 There are some people who build Fluidsynth for Android, but what makes this port special is that it also provides audible driver sources, not just dummy output.
 It makes use of [OpenSL ES API](https://developer.android.com/ndk/guides/audio/opensl/) as well as [Oboe Audio API](https://github.com/google/Oboe).
-Both are now based on Fluidsynth master, as my patches are now merged there.
+Both are now based on Fluidsynth master, as our patches are now merged there.

 More background can be found at https://dev.to/atsushieno/fluidsynth-20x-for-android-4j6b